KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 The OpenID Connect protocol for Self-Issued Identifiers follows these steps.
 ##### 1 The optional RP discovery endpoint may provide information about the method it supports.
-##### 2 The user agent may query the RP discovery endpoint to learn about polcies and methods of the RP.
+##### 2 The user agent may query the RP discovery endpoint to learn about policies and methods of the RP.
-##### 3 The user browser natigates to the RP an selects to the "Personal Identifer" options on the RP web site.
+##### 3 The user browser navigates to the RP and selects a "Personal Identifier" " option on the RP web site.
 ##### 4 The RP responds with a messaged directed to the User Agent via the browser.
 ##### 5 The User Agent may query the user for consent
-##### 6 The user slects any options on information to be provided to the RP.
+##### 6 The user selects any options on information to be provided to the RP.
 ##### 7 The user agent sends a identity Token to the RP
 ##### 8 The user - RP interchange continues on the user browser.